matteoredaelli/qsense/README.md

 *qsense* is a python library and command line tool for QLIK QlikSense.
 It contains some useful functions for administrators/developers of QLiksense

-It uses the python library [qsAPI](https://github.com/rafael-sanz/qsAPI) for connecting to the QLiksense Repository APIs
+It is built on top of the python libraries [qsAPI](https://github.com/rafael-sanz/qsAPI) and [pyqlikengine](https://github.com/qliknln/pyqlikengine)

 # Installation